 Becoming a member of the BMC offers many benefits.
 In addition to knowing that you are supporting vital work including access rights for climbers you also get a range of insurance benefits (including Combined Liability and Personal Accident insurance), discounts at over 700 outdoor retailers, and many other discounts.
 If you join a BMC affiliated club you will also become a member of the BMC and enjoy the benefits listed above.

-For more details see our membership options, which start at only £15.72.
+For more details see our membership options.

 BMC member benefits